qdrant/landing_page/qdrant-landing/content/documentation/tutorials/multimodal-search-fastembed.md

 In this tutorial, you will set up a simple Multimodal Image & Text Search with Qdrant & FastEmbed.

-## What is multimodal search?

-Frequently, we perceive and transfer data of different modalities better in combinations.
-We have cross-modal associations (taste of comfort food bringing you to a childhood slide film of memories), we search for a song by the description "pam pam clap" and use emojis and sticker packs instead of 1000 words.
+## Overview

+We often understand and share information more effectively when combining different types of data.
+For example, the taste of comfort food can trigger childhood memories.
+We might describe a song with just “pam pam clap” sounds.
+Instead of writing paragraphs.
+Sometimes, we may use emojis and stickers to express how we feel or to share complex ideas.

 Modalities of data such as **text**, **images**, **video** and **audio** in various combinations form valuable use cases for Semantic Search applications.

 Vector databases, being **modality-agnostic**, are perfect for building these applications.

-We chose the two most common modalities for this simple tutorial: **images** and **texts**.
-However, creating a Semantic Search application with any combination of modalities is possible if the suitable embedding model is chosen to deal with the **semantic gap**.
+In this simple tutorial, we are working with two simple modalities: **image** and **text** data.
+However, you can create a Semantic Search application with any combination of modalities if you choose the right embedding model to bridge the **semantic gap**.

-> **Semantic gap** refers to the difference between low-level features (aka brightness) and high-level concepts (aka cuteness).
+> The **semantic gap** refers to the difference between low-level features (aka brightness) and high-level concepts (aka cuteness).

 For example, the [ImageBind model](https://github.com/facebookresearch/ImageBind) from Meta AI is said to bind all 4 mentioned modalities in one shared space.

 ## Prerequisites

 > **Note**: The code for this tutorial can be found [here](https://github.com/qdrant/examples/multimodal-search)

-To complete this tutorial, you will need either a Docker to run a pre-built Docker image of Qdrant and Python version ≥ 3.8 or a Google Collab Notebook if you don't want to install anything locally.
+To complete this tutorial, you will need either Docker to run a pre-built Docker image of Qdrant and Python version ≥ 3.8 or a Google Collab Notebook if you don't want to install anything locally.

 We showed how to run Qdrant in Docker in the ["Create a Simple Neural Search Service"](https://qdrant.tech/documentation/tutorials/neural-search/) Tutorial.

+## Setup

-Once you set up the framework for the tutorial, install the required libraries `qdrant-client`, `fastembed` and `Pillow`.
+First, install the required libraries `qdrant-client`, `fastembed` and `Pillow`.
 For example, with the `pip` package manager, it can be done in the following way.

 ```bash